 Why you should have Extension Insurance

 It’s not just serious losses like a fire or flood that you need to be protected against, claims for theft of materials, plant tools and equipment can become quite expensive if not insured.
 A collapse whilst knocking through to create an opening may have disastrous consequences for your house.
-Vandals gaining access to the part completed project will cause a huge amount of damage and destruction even if they don’t steal anything and the remoteness of a site just adds to the issue.
+Vandals gaining access to the part completed project could cause a huge amount of damage and destruction even if they don’t steal anything.
+The remoteness of a site just adds to the issue.
 You may have neighbours in close proximity and accidental damage to their property can become an expensive and emotional problem.

-Building sites are hazardous places of work – injury sustained by contractors, friends or visitors to site – whether invited or not – are all likely to become your responsibility and claims for injury are usually very large and can result in prosecution.
+Building sites are hazardous places of work – injury sustained by contractors, friends or visitors to site – whether invited or not – can become your responsibility and claims for injury are usually very large and can result in prosecution.

 Essentially it’s just not worth leaving your project uninsured.
-Protek’s extension insurance covers you for all these eventualities.
+Protek’s extension insurance covers you for a range of eventualities.